regulad/VelocityGradleTemplate/README.md

-# BukkitGradleTemplate
+# VelocityGradleTemplate

-A template plugin for Minecraft Paper Plugins with Gradle.
+A template for Minecraft Velocity Proxy Plugins with Gradle.